TurtleKitty/Vaquero/README.md

 **use** and **import** don't work in the REPL.
 As a work around, you can pass a stream to env.load.

 Syntax checking sometimes fails in the REPL.
 I don't know why.
+It can be a bit fragile, crashing on some syntax errors.